Fruto Proibido: Recording

-Paulo Coelho (pictured), credited as a co-writer on three songs from Fruto Proibido.
+Paulo Coelho (pictured) is credited as a co-writer on three songs from Fruto Proibido.

 After Lee and Tutti Frutti parted ways with Philips, they sought a new recording contract, gaining the interest of João Araújo, president of Som Livre and father of singer Cazuza.
 The group signed with the label, with Araújo guaranteeing them complete creative freedom for the project.
 However, Tutti Frutti was going through internal turmoil; Turnbull left due to constant clashes with Carlini and a general sense of machismo surrounding a woman playing guitar in a rock band.
 Colantonio, meanwhile, was replaced on drums by Franklin Paolillo.
 For the album's preparation, Lee moved to a borrowed house near the Ibiúna reservoir, where she spent several months living with the band members—and her two snakes—while they held daily rehearsals.
 The snakes were two boa constrictors stolen from American singer Alice Cooper during his 1974 performance in São Paulo.
 According to Lee, she was horrified when Cooper shook and stomped on a snake during the show, only for the animal to be retrieved by a crew member.
 She then "sweet-talked the security guard" and tracked down the person who took the snake.
 Upon finding them, she asked if Cooper "showed any noble feelings" toward the animal and was unsurprised by the negative response.
 There, she met Andy Mills, Cooper's sound engineer, with whom she immediately connected, and left with the snake used in the show and another, still a juvenile, that was being trained for Cooper's future performances.
 Mills and Lee developed a close relationship from then on, and he was invited by her to collaborate on the album's music production.